 In 2012, I launched Genderplayful.com, a clothing marketplace that celebrates diversity in gender presentation and body types.
 It aims to organize resources in the gender-variant community to collaboratively (for each individual) solve the problem, "How can we dress in ways that feel amazing, with clothes that actually fit our bodies?"
-The project kicked off with a community fundraiser, it required a year and a half of volunteer development, and it's still in its early stages of community growth.
+The project kicked off with a community fundraiser, and is still in the early stages of community growth.

-I've also volunteered for the Gender Spectrum Family Conference since 2010.
+I volunteered for the Gender Spectrum Family Conference for three years (2010 - 2012).
 This is a weekend conference for parents and educators of gender nonconforming kids and teens, which also includes programs for the kids and teens themselves (and their siblings).
-I assist with their "Kids Camp" for children ages 4-9.
+I assisted with their "Kids Camp" for children ages 4-9.

 You can reach me at info at sarahdopp dot com.

 I'm also on Twitter as @sarahdopp and I do pay attention to my @-replies.